Find Your Perfect School

 Few culinary institutions possess the reputation and history of Le Cordon Bleu.
 This internationally known culinary arts school is synonymous with expertise, innovation, tradition, and refinement – qualities that are meticulously nurtured by Le Cordon Bleu.

-The name “Cordon Bleu” [meaning Blue Ribbon] is rich with history and heritage.
-It has been synonymous with excellence since 1578, when King Henry III created the “L’Ordre des Chevaliers du Saint Esprit” [The Order of the Holy Spirit].
+The name “Cordon Bleu” [meaning Blue Ribbon] is rich in history and heritage.
+It has been synonymous with excellence since 1578 when King Henry III created the “L’Ordre des Chevaliers du Saint-Esprit” [The Order of the Holy Spirit].
 It was the most exclusive order in France until 1789.
-Because the members, royalty included, were awarded with the Cross of the Holy Spirit, which hung from a blue ribbon, they were called “Cordon Bleus”.
+Because the members, royalty included, were awarded the Cross of the Holy Spirit, which hung from a blue ribbon, they were called “Cordon Bleus.”
 The sumptuous banquets which accompanied their award ceremonies became legendary.

 Location: Baton Rouge, Louisiana

-LCI’s goal is to provide high quality training and a conceptual understanding of Professional Cooking and Culinary Arts or Hospitality and Culinary Management; to prepare students for entry into mid to upper-mid level positions in the food service industry; and to equip students with the skills necessary for advancement and new enterprise during a culinary arts or management career, including business communications skills and the essentials of food service business management skills.
+LCI’s goal is to provide high-quality training and a conceptual understanding of Professional Cooking and Culinary Arts or Hospitality and Culinary Management; to prepare students for entry into mid to upper-mid-level positions in the food service industry; and to equip students with the skills necessary for advancement and new enterprise during culinary art or management career, including business communications skills and the essentials of foodservice business management skills.

-How long will it take to get my Associate Degree?: The Louisiana Culinary Institute’s Programs are based on a Clock Hour / Semester Credit Hour System.
+How long will it take to get my associate’s degree at this culinary school?
+The Louisiana Culinary Institute’s Programs are based on a Clock Hour / Semester Credit Hour System.
 Semester Credit Hours are granted upon successful completion of each course.
 Clock Hour / Semester Credit Hour conversions are listed in the Louisiana Culinary Institute Program Outline.

-LCI’s Associate in Occupational Studies in Culinary Arts Degree Program is 1335 Clock Hours / 67 Semester Credit Hours in length and takes 4 Semesters or 64 weeks or 16 months including holidays and semester breaks to complete in normal time.
+LCI’s Associate in Occupational Studies in Culinary Arts Degree Program is 1335 Clock Hours / 67 Semester Credit Hours in length and takes 4 Semesters or 64 weeks or 16 months, including holidays and semester breaks, to complete in standard time.